End-to-End Build Lifecycle¶

 Important rule:

-Canonical frontend/workflow UI validation targets:
+Canonical frontend/workflow UI smoke targets:

 Use it when validating changes to: